joelsodias/orleans-notification-sample/README.md

 - **AreaGrain**: Receives area updates from the API.
 - **Redis Stream**: Used for publishing/subscribing to events (PubSub).
 - **CompanyGrain**: Subscribes to the stream, reacts to events, and updates its state.
+- **Redis State Storage**: Persists grain state for reliability and recovery.
 - **Query Result**: User queries the latest result from the grain via the API.

-This diagram shows how API calls trigger grain updates and events, which are then processed and can be queried back through the API.
+This diagram shows how API calls trigger grain updates and events, which are then processed, persisted, and can be queried back through the API.

 ## Project Structure